 Free text account alerts

 Account alerts can help you avoid overdraft charges, or keep them to minimum, to help you with this, we automatically register you for free alerts about your overdraft usage.

 The alerts are free and let you know when you’ve entered your arranged overdraft, for example due to a regular payment.
 We’ll send your alerts as texts to the mobile number you’ve registered with us, so please make sure it’s up-to-date.
 If you have Mobile Banking we may also choose to send you alerts as notifications there.

 We no longer automatically register you to receive unarranged overdraft alerts by email, but if you already do, this will continue.

 Once your account has been set up, these alerts can be easily customised or, if you prefer, turned off, by logging onto Online Banking.

 Time to manage your account

-If you use an arranged or unarranged overdraft, you'll have until 4pm that day to credit your account with cleared funds and move your balance back into your Arranged Overdraft or into credit and avoid fees.
+If you use an arranged or unarranged overdraft, you'll have until 4pm that day to credit your account with cleared funds and move your balance back into your Arranged Overdraft or into credit and avoid interest.

 Reducing or cancelling your overdraft facility